dr-aw/netseg-api/README.md

 # NetSeg API

+It is a task solvation.
+English description [on this link](https://github.com/dr-aw/netseg-api/task.md).

 ## 📌 Description
 **NetSeg API** is a REST API service for managing network segments and hosts, built with **Golang**, **Echo**, and **PostgreSQL**.